Alexandrshy/articles/path-1.md

 </body>
 ```

-Поробнее на эту темы пишет Robert Dodis for Smashing Magazine[https://www.smashingmagazine.com/2017/11/right-to-left-mobile-design/]
+Read more on this topic by Robert Dodis for Smashing Magazine[https://www.smashingmagazine.com/2017/11/right-to-left-mobile-design/]

-1. Будьте уверены что пользователь понимает, что вы от него хотите. Проверьте, чтобы все сообщения об ошибках или капчи (если вы используете собственные решения основанные на тексте) используют язык, который выбрал пользователь.
+1. Be sure that the user understands what you want from him.
+Make sure that all errors, warnings, tips or captcha (if uou using your own text-based solutions) use the language that the user selected .

-1. При использовании масок для телефона (либо любых других) будьте уверены, что они корректно работают для всех типов номеров (но все же лучше не использовать решения, которые будут ограничивать пользователя), будет очень плохо если клиент уйдет так и не оставив свои данные.
+1. When you using masks for the phone (or any other) be sure that they work correctly for all types of numbers (but it's better don't use solutions that will limit the user), it will be very bad if the client leaves without leaving his data.

-1. Помните, что не в каждой стране используется один и тот же формат даты.
+1. Remebmer the differences in the date format.
 For example, in the UK and Europe it’s common to format the date as date-month-year, whereas in the U.S. it’s formatted month-date-year.
 You may also need to translated units of measure, depending on your target audience.
 While 90% of the world uses the metric system, the U.S., Liberia and Myanmar still use the Imperial system of weights and measures.

 1. Using icons also has a number of limitations.
 For example, icons indicating the direction will need to be expanded for languages that are readable from right to left.
 Some icons may seem offensive to people of some nationalities.
 And some icons may simple be incomprehensible to users because the development wasn't taken into account cultural characteristics.
 So think carefully about the choice of icons for your interface.